nithuan141/dotnetcore-microservices-api-sample/README.md

 # Tracker.API

-Tracker API contains thre micro services and its API end points.
+Tracker API contains three micro services and its API end points.

 1.	**User Service** – This API provides end point for the authentication of a user and creating a use (which is accessible only for admins), it is connected to a SQL DB.
 2.	**Vehicle API** – This API provides end point to create a vehicle and know the current location of a vehicle as well as the position on a particular date and time.
 This API is connected to the Mongo DB, also using a Map Box API to find the location by providing co-ordinates.